 “Wingate DPT is different from other PT schools because we embody the importance of faith, knowledge, and service.
 We offer our clinical expertise to the underserved communities surrounding our school, raise money for those less fortunate than us, and meet people in some of the darkest moments of their lives.
 We are able to make a difference in our community through the healing power of Physical Therapy.
 Through service learning opportunities like Neurowellness, Carolina Twisters, and our on-campus orthopedic clinic, students are able to treat patients before they even set foot in a clinical rotation, something that has helped ease the transition from the classroom to the clinical setting.
 I am thankful for the opportunity to attend Wingate DPT and for all the lifelong friendships I have made.
 I look forward to the lives, including mine, that will be changed once I start working in the field of physical therapy.”

 What should you look for in a Doctor of Physical Therapy program?
 We can help you decide.

-If you’re interested in learning more about the Wingate University Doctor of Physical Therapy program (DPT), we invite you and one guest to our next information session.
-There’s always one right around the corner.
+If you’re interested in learning more about the Wingate University Doctor of Physical Therapy program (DPT), we invite you to attend one of our virtual information sessions.

 We’ll make it worth your time to attend one of these sessions.
 During the session, you can: